s2gos-dev/s2gos-controller/docs/process-dev.md

 Processor packages developed using the provided CLI can later on be used to generate Docker images, Airflow DAGs, and optionally OGC Application Packages.

+You find the processor framework in the `s2gos_common.processes` package.
+It comprises just a few handy top-level components:

+* [class `ProcessRegistry`][s2gos_common.process.ProcessRegistry] - to register your
+  Python functions as processes in a central collection.
+* [class `JobContext`][s2gos_common.process.JobContext] - used inside your process
+  implementations to report progress or check for client-side cancellation.
+* [function `get_cli()`][s2gos_common.process.get_cli] - generates a CLI for the
+  processes in the registry.

 ## Development Recipe